Notes on the Geography of Uzbekistan: Bukhara: Street Scenes

-If you're one of those people who love background, you should know that by 200 B.C. the core of Bukhara had been laid out on a grid, with each quadrant subdivided into eight blocks.
+If you're one of those people who expect information from your guides, you'll be pleased to learn that by 200 B.C. the core of Bukhara had been laid out on a grid, with each quadrant subdivided into eight blocks.
 Though obscured, that tidiness is still discernible today.
 Residents by 1900, however, were less likely to identify themselves with a block than with a neighborhood mosque.
-By then, the city had about 200 operating ones, and accordingly there were 200 quarters, officially recognized by the kushbaigi, or head of urban administration.
+By then, the city had about 200 operating ones, and accordingly there were 200 quarters, officially recognized by the kushbaigi, the head of urban administration.
 The quarters ranged in size from 20 to 70 houses, each with eight or ten people.
-The population of a quarter, therefore, ranged between roughly 200 and 700 people.

 We're starting near the Lyab-i-Hauz, which is off to the right here.
 In front of us it the Shah Rud, or Royal Canal.
 It once brought water from the Serafshan River, but there wasn't enough water in the river to keep the flow continuous.
 Instead, the river was ponded.
 Several times a month, the dam was broken and the canal filled with water.
 Branching through the city, it ran along the edge of the city streets, which made travel precarious, especially in wet weather, when the unpaved streets became very slippery.
 The water itself was diverted to ponds, where it was stored.
 Running water, however, never reached the gridded core of the city, because it was slightly elevated, which put it out of canal reach.

 The buildings in the background are part of the Russification that occurred in this part of the city in the 19th century.
-The minaret is obviously modelled on the Kalan Minaret.
+The minaret is obviously modeled on the Kalan Minaret.

 The Kalan Minaret rises over a courtyard.